melodyhway/Analysis-of-Nonprofit-Donations/README.md

 * Best Performing Months: June, May, December, July
 * Top Foundation Donors: 1010, 1002, 1049
 * Top Individual Donors: 1045, 1523, 1037
-* Campaign Successes: May Gala garnered over $219K in donations leading to a spike in donations during this month.
+* Campaign Successes: May Gala garnered over $219K in donations contributing to the highest donation amount of the year at 1.3M in May.

 ## Recommendations Summary